 Kate, a native Pittsburgher, returned to the city after 14 years living and teaching art in New York City.
 Prior to moving back to Pittsburgh, Kate designed the art curriculum for the Gillen Brewer School and was their head art teacher for 11 years.
 Kate also worked in the education departments at the Whitney Museum, Museum of Modern Art, and the Noguchi Museum.
-Currently, she is the Lower School Visual Arts teacher and Chair of the Visual Arts Department at a private school in Shadyside and teaches in the graduate art education department at Moore College of Art and Design.
+Most recently, Kate served as the Lower School Visual Arts teacher and Chair of the Visual Arts Department at a private school in Shadyside and taught in the graduate art education department at Moore College of Art and Design.
 Kate’s research in education has been featured in several publications and has presented at many conferences and led professional development workshops, both in the United States and internationally.
 She is a graduate of Teachers College, Columbia University and holds a MA in Art Education.

-We are so happy to welcome Grace Magyar as a Studio Assistant on our Dot and Line Art Studio Team!
-Grace recently graduated from Chatham University with a Master's Degree in Teaching Art Education K-12.
+Grace Magyar (Lead Educator) recently graduated from Chatham University with a Master's Degree in Teaching Art Education K-12.
 Grace strongly believes that everyone can be an artist, and loves to share the possibilities of visual thinking and making with others.
 Her goal as an art educator is to help students grow their own artistic voice and confidence through making art.